 ^{1.} Inter-annual comparisons of abundance are tentative as sampling has not been systematic from year to year.
 Mainstem Columbia R. data since 2003 includes multiple collections at Price Island and Clifton Channel sites.

-^{3.} Average density observed in the North Fork Lewis River during 2011 by the Cowlitz Tribe Fish and Wildlife staff was 28 larvae per cubic meter.
+^{3.} Average density observed by the Cowlitz Tribe Fish and Wildlife staff was 28 larvae per cubic meter.